 There is an annual gathering/hospitality event for retired clergy, attended by the appropriate bishop and archdeacon.

-The Church of England Pensions Board - Supported Housing
+The Church of England Pensions Board - Housing Options

 Supported Housing is one of the retirement housing options available from the Pensions Board; there are 7 schemes in England.

 Eligible Retired Beneficiaries include; Clergy, Deaconesses, Church and Lay Workers (who hold a Bishop’s License for Ministerial Work), Church Army Officers (who have carried out Parish work and who retired after the 1st April 1983 – this could include Parochial Evangelist or overseas work).
 Also, Non-Stipendiary Ministers, House for Duty, and applicants from Religious Orders, who are able to fully self-fund.